ekvanox/wordfeud-bot/README.md

 ### Windows

-Set your wordfeud account credentials as enviroment variables (you only have to do this once):
+Set your wordfeud account credentials as environment variables (you only have to do this once):

 ```cmd
 :: Set the username